Faculty Scholars Program

 Applicants must be junior faculty members holding at least a 60% appointment in a tenure series at a university or non-profit research institute in the U.S. Priority will be given to applicants who have not yet been considered for tenure, who have not received a comparable career development award, and whose work will have an impact on public policy, biomedical research, or clinical practice.

 Faculty Scholars will be selected on the basis of their achievements, the strength of their research project, their commitment to the field of bioethics, and support from their home institution.
+A part of the full application is a sample of published research in bioethics.
 While the amount and quality of an applicant's research in bioethics will count favorably towards his/her application, outstanding candidates with less direct experience in bioethics will also be considered.
+Applicants whose training has been in medical anthropology, medical sociology, medical history, and similar fields are welcome to apply, but should make clear how their bioethics focus goes beyond usual work in those fields and how their research will lead to normative or conceptual recommendations.

 Within this group, priority will be given to applicants whose research addresses innovative and emerging topics.
-Lower priority will be given to applicants who are primarily carrying out institutional change, educational reform, or theoretical bioethics research.
+Lower priority will be given to applicants who are primarily carrying out institutional change, educational reform, or theoretical bioethics research with no clear application to current ethical dilemmas in clinical care, biomedical research, or public policy.

 Please note: Up to two applicants from a university will be considered in each application cycle.
 Institutions are requested to have an internal screening and selection process.
 No more than one award per institution will be made in each Faculty Scholars grant cycle.
 The unit of award will be the overseeing university, thus if a university with a law school, medical school, several teaching hospitals, and a faculty of arts and sciences, nominates two applicants in a cycle, only one may be chosen.

 Funding for Greenwall Faculty Scholars